ayush-saklani/leetcode_sol/Leetcode_DSA/TCS-NQT/README.md

 - [ ] 14. <a href="https://takeuforward.org/data-structure/check-if-given-year-is-a-leap-year-or-not/">Leap Year or not</a>
 - [ ] 15. <a href="https://takeuforward.org/data-structure/reverse-digits-of-a-number/">Reverse digits of a number</a>
 - [ ] 16. <a href="https://takeuforward.org/data-structure/maximum-and-minimum-digit-in-a-number/">Maximum and Minimum digit in a number</a>
-- [ ] 17. <a href="https://takeuforward.org/arrays/print-fibonacci-series-up-to-nth-term/">Print Fibonacci upto Nth Term</a>
+- [ ] 17. <a href="https://takeuforward.org/arrays/print-fibonacci-series-up-to-nth-term/">Print Fibonacci up to Nth Term</a>
 - [ ] 18. <a href="https://takeuforward.org/data-structure/factorial-of-a-number-iterative-and-recursive/">Factorial of a  </a>
 - [ ] 19. <a href="https://takeuforward.org/data-structure/calculate-the-power-of-a-number-binary-exponentiation/" >Power of a number</a>
 - [ ] 20. <a href="https://takeuforward.org/combinatorics/factors-of-a-given-number/">Factors of a given number</a>